 Date Published: 08-Feb-2012

-See full report in this week’s Connacht Tribune.
+See full story and tributes in this week’s Connacht Tribune.

 The way we were – Protecting archives of our past

 People’s living conditions less than 100 years ago were frightening.
 We have come a long way.
 We talk about water charges today, but back then the local District Councils were erecting pumps for local communities and the lovely town of Mountbellew, according to Council minutes, had open sewers,” says Galway County Council archivist Patria McWalter.